CSchubert/project-notebook/November 23.md

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**
+We spent 6 hours this week in team meetings in order to ensure that our separate tasks will work well together.
+I also worked an additional 2 hours individually on the parser for our project and 1 hour on the critique.

 ## Post-critique summary